-- Grants power to the commissioner of education to waive requirements related to earning credit, class advancement, or graduation, based on a COVID-19 disruption. - Waives state assessment and standardized testing requirements for the 2019-2020 school year. - Requires PELSB to issue provisional licenses for candidates who could not complete required licensure exams and extends by six months requirements for teacher license renewal.
+- Waives state assessment and standardized testing requirements for the 2019-2020 school year. - Requires PELSB to issue provisional licenses for Tier 3 teacher candidates who could not complete required licensure exams and extends by six months requirements for teacher license renewal.